deiluca/StembryoNet/README.md

 ### Prerequisites
 Make sure you have Python 3.9.16 installed on your system.
-You can download Python [here](https://www.python.org/downloads/).
+This codebase has been developed on a linux machine and a HPC cluster running with the slurm workload manager.

 ### Optional: Installing virtualenv
 To create an isolated Python environment, it's recommended to use virtualenv.
 Install it using: